 - Is a licensed attorney in New York and New Jersey, including in a federal court in each of NY and NJ

-- Presently appointed to the New York State Supreme Court as a Principal Court Attorney to a NYS Supreme Court Justice, Appellate Division, Third Judicial Department
+- Presently appointed to the New York State Supreme Court as a Senior Principal Appellate Court Attorney to an associate Justice of the NYS Supreme Court Justice, Appellate Division, Third Judicial Department

 - Has personal injury litigation experience handling everything from initial client intake, through discovery, motions, oral argument, trial, and appeals